nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/MathUtils.md

 Do a proper modulo function.
-The Javascript % operator will give the truncated division algorithm, but for calendrical calculations, we need the Euclidean division algorithm where the remainder of any division, whether the dividend is negative or not, is always a positive number in the range [0, modulus).<p>
+The Javascript % operator will give the truncated division algorithm, but for calendrical calculations, we need the Euclidean division algorithm where the remainder of any division, whether the dividend is negative or not, is always a positive number in the range [0, modulus).

 #### Parameters